psychoinformatics-de/fairly-big-processing-workflow/tutorial.md

 This tutorial helps you to set up a preprocessing workflow for [structural data of the Studyforrest project](https://github.com/psychoinformatics-de/studyforrest-data-structural) with [fmriprep](https://github.com/psychoinformatics-de/studyforrest-data-structural).
+You can find the (retrievable, recomputable) results of this processing routine at [github.com/psychoinformatics-de/processing-workflow-tutorial](github.com/psychoinformatics-de/processing-workflow-tutorial).

 ### Software requirements and other prerequisites